 PHO Order on Gatherings and Events to see what is considered an event.
 Buildings large enough to meet physical distancing requirements between people, such as grocery stores or malls, may allow more than 50 people in at one time as long as it is not for an event or gathering.

-Masking is now a requirement in all public indoor settings and workplaces.
+Masking is now a requirement in all public indoor settings.

 When customers refuse to wear masks in your store it puts workers and other customers at risk.

 - Private businesses have a right to refuse entry to customers not wearing a mask.
 Ask these customers to shop online or to choose curbside pick-up options.